-I agree to supply information to the Programme Administrator as requested within the terms of
+I agree to supply informa I agree to supply information to the Programme Administrator as requested within the terms of

-the Framework Document.
-I agree to cooperate fully with all audits, including the provision of access to premises and records, and where necessary the physical inspection of installations.
+the Framework Documen the Framework Document.
+I agree to cooperate fully with all audits, including the provision of

+access to premises and r ecords, and where necessary the physical inspection of installations.

+-

 Signature:

+Data

 Date